 Let’s keep this short and simple.

 I’m a classically trained musician, grant writer, and non-profit professional with an unruly habit of thinking big and a love for social progress.
 This combination has pushed me to cultivate quite the varied tool belt.
 University of Utah graduate, Teaching Assistant Program in France (TAPIF) alumna, part-artist, part-educator, part-community organizer, and perpetual learner.
+I’m currently a master’s of public policy student specializing in cultural policy at Sciences Po Paris.

 Promoting arts, culture, diversity, and community is what gets me out of bed every morning.
 Peruse my blog for more of my writings.